Your questions answered

 Q: When will it be developed?

 The proposal is subject to planning and permit permissions.
-We hope to submit our planning application later in 2017 and expect it would be determined by Cambridgeshire County Council during 2018.
+We have submitted a planning application and expect this to be determined by Cambridgeshire County Council Planning Authority during 2018.
 Subject to planning, we would hope to begin construction in 2019 and commence operations in late 2021.

 Q: Will we need to do anything differently when we put our waste out for collection?